Serving

 7. Bake at 375°F/190°C for 1/2 hour.

 8. Serve.
 Since the backbone is out you can slice the stuffed part of the fish to the size you wish.
-Make sure each slice gets some stuffing and serve with Lemon Wedges or Lemon Butter Sauce.
+Make sure each slice gets some stuffing and serve with Lemon Wedges for squeezing.

 NOTES:

-1. Atlantic Mackerel (also sold as Norwegian Mackerel) is best for this recipe being the right size and having a robust but not overwhelming flavor.
+1. Mackerel: Atlantic mackerel (also sold as Norwegian Mackerel) is fine for this recipe being the right size and having a robust but not overwhelming flavor.
+Pacific Sierra would be a bit milder.

-2. Oatmeal for this recipe is John McCann's Steel Cut or similar.
-If you use rolled oats or some other different kind you'll have match the water and cooking time to suit.
+2. Oatmeal: For this recipe i use steel cut oats, John McCann's or Bob's Red Mill.
+If you use rolled oats or some other kind you'll have to match the water and cooking time to suit.

-3. Breadcrumbs: I use a flavorful multi-grain whole grain bread, sliced, dried (mostly) and crushed or chopped.
+3. Breadcrumbs: A flavorful multi-grain whole grain bread is best for this stuffing, sliced, dried (mostly) and crushed or chopped.

 Method to Prepare, Stuff & Bake

-Clean the fish per method for round bodied fish on our page Cleaning and Filleting Fish, then with your kitchen shears cut the fin off the top.
+Clean the fish per method on our page Cleaning and Filleting Round Fish, then with your kitchen shears cut the fin off the top.

-With your kitchen shears cut the spine as far forward in the cavity as you can, then do the same as far back as possible and once in the middle.
+Cut backbone With your kitchen shears cut the backbone as far forward in the cavity as you can, then do the same as far back as possible and once in the middle.
 Be careful not to go through the top of the fish.
+Actually, you can make a cut on both sides of the anal fin and go a bit farther back than the end of the body cavity.

-Mackerel is quite tender so cut the ribs to both sides of the spine.
-If you rip the spine out ribs and all like you can on some fish you may tear up the flesh too much
+Cut Ribs Mackerel is quite tender so cut the ribs off both sides of the backbone.
+If you rip the backbone out ribs and all like you can on some fish you may tear up the flesh too much.

-Pull out the spine with a strong pair of pliers.
-You will probably want to use your fingers to keep it from pulling out any flesh.
+Pull Backbone Pull out the backbone with a strong pair of pliers.
+You will probably want to use your fingers on both sides to keep it from pulling out any flesh.

-The spine should come out with very little flesh attached.
+Backbone is out The backbone should come out with very little flesh attached.

-Now go in and feel around with your fingers to find all the bones and pull them out (lengthwise wherever possible) while holding the flesh back with your fingers so it doesn't tear.
+Pulling Ribs Now go in and feel around with your fingers to find all the bones and pull them out (lengthwise towards the center wherever possible) while holding the flesh back with your fingers so it doesn't tear.
 In particular, check for small bones up at the head end.